-- Basal implants are inserted through the 1st cortex and then through the 2nd cortex, with the threads of the tip actively engaging the 2nd cortex.
+- These implants are inserted through the 1st cortex and then through the 2nd cortex, with the threads of the tip actively engaging the 2nd cortex.

-- Placing the Basal implants needs extensive training and knowledge of anatomy.
+- Placing these implants needs extensive training and knowledge of anatomy.
 It is technique sensitive.